magurosan/sha3-odzhan/README.txt

 Digest sizes      arbitrary
 Structure         sponge construction

-  Copyright © 2015, 2016 Odzhan.
+  Copyright © 2015, 2016 Odzhan, Peter Ferrie.
 All Rights Reserved.

   Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are